Deathkon/Deathkon/README.md

-Experience in software development and currently working on AI.
+Software developer currently working on VR and AI.